 Mind you, the fact that these biases affect you does not mean you should make a big deal out of it.

 All of us, as human beings, have prejudices ingrained in our minds from the day we are born.
 They are the result of our upbringing, experiences and relationships.

-It does not automatically mean that all your actions are wrong or guided by faulty reasoning: what is important is to know that sometimes your brain can be very adept at making you believe things that do not conform to reality.
+It does not automatically mean that all your actions are wrong or guided by faulty reasoning: what matters is knowing that sometimes your brain can be very skillful in making you believe things that do not conform to reality.

 This is an important step for your personal growth and one that will have a positive impact on a variety of areas of your life, including work.

 Just think about your relationships with your family, friends or colleagues, or all the times you have had to negotiate or make an important decision for your company or business.